adeep/bitwarden_reddit/cannot_login.md

 If you cannot login in via _one_ of the Bitwarden apps,

-* _Try to login to the web vault_ ([vault.bitwarden.com](https://vault.bitwarden.com/) for the US server region or [vault.bitwarden.eu](https://vault.bitwarden.eu/) for the EU server region)
+* _Try to login to the web vault_ ([vault.bitwarden.com](https://vault.bitwarden.com/) for the US server region or [vault.bitwarden.eu](https://vault.bitwarden.eu/) for the EU server region).

-* If that doesn't work, try to login with _different browsers_.
+* If that doesn't work, try to log in with _different browsers_.
 Also try a _private/incognito browser session_.
 * Try _deleting the browser cache_.
   <img src="https://community.bitwarden.com/images/emoji/twitter/warning.png?v=14" title=":warning:" class="emoji" alt=":warning:" loading="lazy" width="20" height="20" style="aspect-ratio: 20 / 20;">
-Only  delete the cached browser content, _not your browser cookies_.
+Only  delete the cached browser content. _Do not your browser cookies_.
-Losing your browser cookies at this point could case Bitwarden to "forget" your device as a "known device", which might lead to you needing [new device verification](https://bitwarden.com/help/new-device-verification/) if you neglected to enable 2FA on your account.
+Losing your browser cookies at this point could case Bitwarden to "forget" your device as a "known device", which might lead to you needing [new device verification](https://bitwarden.com/help/new-device-verification/) or 2FA on your account.
+* Try _uninstalling the Bitwarden client and installing a fresh version_.
+There seem to be multiple situations where an existing Bitwarden client can get confused after an upgrade.
+If you are currently logged with that client, _do not uninstall the client until you have [made an export](#1-before-you-start)_.

-* Try to login via other [Bitwarden app(s)](https://bitwarden.com/download/).
+* Try to log in via other [Bitwarden app(s)](https://bitwarden.com/download/).
 * Try to log in via _other devices and other networks_ (that is, WiFi versus cellular).

 <img src="https://community.bitwarden.com/images/emoji/twitter/bulb.png?v=14" title=":bulb:" class="emoji" alt=":bulb:" loading="lazy" width="20" height="20" style="aspect-ratio: 20 / 20;"> This
 can show whether it is a _general_ login problem (when you can’t login anywhere) versus a problem with a single app or device.

-* _If the problem is across more than one Bitwaden client_ you should focus on things that have a kind of “general approach”.
+* _If the problem is across more than one Bitwarden client_ you should focus on things that have a kind of “general approach”.
 * _If
-it’s a problem with one app and/or device_, you probably can focus on more “narrow” measures regarding that app and/or device.
+it’s a problem with only one app and/or device_, you probably can focus on more “narrow” measures regarding that particular setup.

 <img src="https://community.bitwarden.com/images/emoji/twitter/warning.png?v=14" title=":warning:" class="emoji" alt=":warning:" loading="lazy" width="20" height="20" style="aspect-ratio: 20 / 20;"> When
 trying to login “too often”: the Bitwarden servers